 - Asset appreciation: In addition to monthly payments from tenants, rental properties can earn money through appreciation.
 Property ownership gives the investor direct benefits in the form of equity.
 If a property appreciates, or increases in value, its potential profit for the investor upon sale also increases.

 - Tax deductions: Rental property owners can deduct from their taxes the majority of expenses that they incur in managing the property.
 Some examples include legal fees, insurance premiums, taxes and maintenance costs paid in operating the property.
 While you can’t deduct the costs of property improvements in a single year on your income tax returns, it is possible to report the ways you improve the property and then depreciate the costs over your property’s life expectancy.
 So, when you add value to the property in the form of landscaping or new countertops in order get a higher monthly rent, you can depreciate the costs over several years.
 With each deduction, you lower your net income and potentially lower the amount of taxes that you will owe annually.
-Also, if you sell a rental property and buy another one, under IRS section 1031 (1031 exchange) you can defer capital gain taxes.
+Also, if you sell a rental property and buy another one under a 1031 Exchange you can defer capital gain taxes.
 This can preserve your buying power and strengthen your ability to buy a higher-priced property.

 - Freedom and Flexibility: You are in charge and get to make all of the calls on your investment.
 You are able to determine how much to charge in your property lease, what renovations to make and when, who to work with, and the property’s eventual resell cost and sales timing.
 However, accompanying this freedom are responsibility and pressure to make the right calls.